The Future of Restaurant Real Estate

 Off-premises dining:

 Eating meals in a place other than a restaurant is here to stay.
 Even before the pandemic, Forbes reported that 86% of consumers now use off-premises ordering channels at least once a month.
-The move has paved the way for restauranteurs to experiment with food delivery.
+The move has paved the way for restaurateurs to experiment with food delivery.
 Prefixed family dinners, meal subscriptions, grocery delivery, and home-cooked meal kits are just a few avenues in which restaurants are continuing to get their brand and food in front of customers at home.

 Ghost kitchens: